-You must connect a PC - via an USB-to-CAN Converter (art.
-208565) - to one of the power system's CAN bus ends, and move the end-of-line resistor to one of the converter's CAN ports.

-Run then the FWLoader program on the PC to download the firmware <.S19> to the Smartpack2 Basic Industrial controller.

-You find a detailed description by browsing and searching through the FW-Loader Online Help file.
+- Connect a PC via an USB-to-CAN Converter (art.
+208565) and Eltek's circuit board (art.
+240241) to one of the power system's CAN1 bus ends, and move the end-of-line resistor to one of the converter's CAN ports.
+Run then the FWLoader program on the PC to download the firmware <\.S19> to the Smartpack2 Basic Industrial controller . - You find a detailed description by reading the FWLoader Help file or the topic Firmware Upgrade from a Computer in Online Help.

 Figure 11.
 Example of Smartpack2 Basic Industrial controller's firmware upgrade via SD card (A) or via PC (B).
-Read "A" in "Endnotes" on page 31
+Read about CAN1-or-CAN2 on page 32